ArkCase/ark_helm_charts/src/pvc-tool/README.md

 For example:

-`helm install pvc-rsync arkcase/pvc-rsync --set externalDns.name=pvc-rsync.arkcase.net`
+`helm install pvc-tool arkcase/pvc-tool --set externalDns.name=pvc-tool.arkcase.net`

-This will export the service such that you may connect to it using `rsync-pvcs (pull|push) rsync://pvc-rsync.arkcase.net ...`.
+This will export the service such that you may connect to it using `rsync-pvcs (pull|push) rsync://pvc-tool.arkcase.net ...`.

 ## How to use it